kattaajay/CS109A_Project/Report-IntroductionandEDA.md

     dataset_all.loc[:,'dog-breed'] = pd.Series(dog_breed, index=dataset_all.index)
     return dataset_all
 ```
-#### Get the charecteristics of all images and store it in the dataframe
+#### e.
+Get the characteristics of all images and store it in the dataframe
 ```python
 dataset_all= get_eda('Images',file_list)
 display(dataset_all.head())